-- Standard frameworks used in (re)insurance can be adapted to account for many different loss types, including non-economic losses. - Their use in this manner will require collaboration and engagement with a wide range of stakeholders, including vulnerable communities.
+- Climate change "loss and damage", the third pillar of international climate policy with • adaptation and mitigation, is in urgent need of quantitative tools. - Standard catastrophe model frameworks used in (re)insurance can fulfil this need and can be adapted to account for many different loss types, including non-economic losses. - Their use in this manner needs collaboration and engagement with a wide range of stakeholders, including vulnerable communities.

-45 1.
-Introduction
+1. Introduction

-Article 8 of the Paris Agreement, arising from the 2015 United Nations (UN) Framework Convention on Climate Change (UNFCCC) 21st Conference of the Parties (COP21), formally recognised "averting, minimising, and addressing loss and damage associated with the adverse effects of climate change" (UNFCCC, 2016) particularly in vulnerable and developing countries.
-Seen as an important step towards climate justice, this prompted increased debate and discussion as to the scope and definition of loss and damage, particularly whether it should also include adaptation measures to climate change (e.g., Boyd et al., 2017; Mechler et al., 2019), as well as how it should embrace economic, non-economic, and indirect losses and damages (Serdeczny, 2019; Richards, 2022).
-At the same time, a lack of standards and frameworks to quantify harm, review evidence of impacts, and inform eligibility for support has meant that real-world progress towards addressing loss and damage has been slow (e.g., Otto and Fabian, 2023).
-Yet, with the agreement to establish loss and damage financing to support climate-vulnerable countries at COP27 (e.g., McDonnell, 2023 and refs. therein) (with continuing discussions at later COPs), progress is more urgent.
-Here, building on other work (CISL, 2023), we argue that catastrophe (cat) models, widely used in the insurance and reinsurance industries, can be used to address some core challenges for loss and damage, chiefly by providing quantitative information at meaningful spatial scales.
-We demonstrate this by exploring climate change-driven shifts in flood risk in three distinct Global South case study regions.
+- 55 Throughout this paper, we use the terms "loss" and "damage" in line with their meaning in international climate policy-broader in scope than definitions common to the insurance industry, as discussed further in this introduction.
+While the focus of international climate policy has been mitigation (reducing greenhouse gas emissions) and adaptation (managing the impacts of climate change), loss and damage has become recognised as a third pillar, addressing the residual impacts of - 60 climate change that occur when mitigation and adaptation efforts are insufficient or infeasible.
+This was formally recognised by Article 8 of the Paris Agreement, arising from the 2015 United Nations (UN) Framework Convention on Climate Change (UNFCCC) 21st Conference of the Parties (COP21), which stated an ambition of "averting, minimising, and addressing loss and damage associated with the adverse effects of climate change" (UNFCCC, 2016) particularly in vulnerable and developing - countries.
+Seen as an important step towards climate justice, this prompted increased debate and 65 discussion as to the scope and definition of loss and damage,1 particularly whether it should also include adaptation measures to climate change (e.g., Boyd et al., 2017; Mechler et al., 2019), as well as how it should embrace economic, non-economic, and indirect losses and damages (Serdeczny, 2019; Richards, 2022).
+While a lack of standards and frameworks to quantify harm, review evidence of impacts, and inform eligibility for support has meant that efforts to address loss and damage have - 70 been slow (e.g., Otto and Fabian, 2024), progress has been made more urgent with the agreement to establish loss and damage financing to support climate-vulnerable countries at COP27 (e.g., McDonnell, 2023 and refs. therein) (with continuing discussions at later COPs).